RedRyan111/GLOM/README.md

 ### To do
-1) [Yannick Kilcher's](https://www.youtube.com/channel/UCZHmQk67mSJgfCCTn7xBfew) version of attention has already been coded and will be pushed to github after some testing is done and once I've generated the explanation for it's implementation.
+1) Generated the explanation for [Yannick Kilcher's](https://www.youtube.com/channel/UCZHmQk67mSJgfCCTn7xBfew) version of attention that is implemented here.
+2) See if part-whole heirarchies are being found.
+3) Keep testing hyperpatameters to push accuracy higher.
-2) Test different state initializations.
+4) Test different state initializations.
+5) Train on harder datasets.
 # If you find any issues, please feel free to contact me